Skip links

 Stuck-By Hazard leads to 8.4% of deaths in the construction industry

 According to OSHA, 8.4% of construction personnel who died in a recent year were injured as they were hit by another object, ranking them in third position for Fatal four OSHA.
 These deadly incidents included items as small as a power tool rolling off scaffolding and as big as excavators, bulldozers, or other heavy machinery.
 Many severe injuries can occur when an object hits a worker.
+The four common types of struck by hazards are falling objects, flying objects, swinging objects, and rolling objects.

 Even if they are wearing hard hats or other protective gear at the time of the crash, workers who are struck by objects falling from a height can sustain a fatal head injury or spinal cord injuries.
 A worker hit by a heavy object of materials or a component of heavy machinery can sustain fatal wounds, crush injuries, or other severe internal organ injuries, in addition to skull or spinal injuries.
 To prevent these types of accidents, employers should provide hand and power tool safety training to their workers.